custap80/instr/README.md

 ### Notes
 - No live notes display for MIDI keyboard.
 It would cause lags, if its enabled.
-- MIDI velocity sensitive isn't implemented, it needs to capture MIDI events
+- MIDI velocity is not yet implemented, it needs to capture MIDI events

 ## References